 SEVEN West Media has reported a $109 million loss for the December half-year after writing down its magazines and online venture with Yahoo! by $261 million.
-But it was the media group's subdued advertising outlook that led the stock to drop as much as 12 per cent after the announcement on Wednesday.

 The company signalled that further cost-cutting, rather than top-line growth, is the focus, with chief executive Don Voelte saying the overall advertising market "continues to be difficult", with the wider advertising market expected to "trend below" the previous year in the short term.

 Television, which provides more than 72 per cent of group earnings before interest and tax (EBIT), is expected to experience "flat to single-digit growth" while no change is expected to the declines experienced in the magazine and newspaper sectors.

 Seven West owns the Seven Network, The West Australian newspaper, magazine publisher Pacific Magazines and is a joint-venture partner in Yahoo!7.

 "The advertising market continues to be soft and short," said Mr Voelte, which was "reflective of a general lack of consumer confidence".

 While Seven's underlying earnings beat the company's guidance from its AGM in November last year - which coincided with a more than doubling of the share price - many analysts were looking for signs of an advertising market recovery to justify further share price gains.